Top 8 Beach Essentials for Babies

 #8: Packed Diaper Bag

 Lastly, don’t forget to pack your baby beach bag with wipes, diapers, and any other necessities.
-You’ll probably want to bring a few extra diapers in case your little one gets wet from splashing in the water.
+You’ll want to bring a few extra diapers in case your little one gets wet from splashing in the water.
+You may even want to pack some baby PJ’s if you’re planning on staying late.

 Mom’s Beach Essentials